-- 7.2 I will, when using the resources of the local authority or authorising their use by others: - a. act in accordance with the local authority's requirements; and - b. ensure that such resources are not used for political purposes unless that use could reasonably be regarded as likely to facilitate, or be conducive to, the discharge of the functions of the local authority or of the office to which I have been elected or appointed.
+7.2 I will, when using the resources of the local authority or authorising their use by others:

+- a. act in accordance with the local authority's requirements; and b. ensure that such resources are not used for political purposes - ensure that such resources are not used for political purposes unless that use could reasonably be regarded as likely to facilitate, or be conducive to, the discharge of the functions of the local authority or of the office to which I have been elected or appointed.

-You may be provided with resources and facilities by the local authority to assist you in carrying out your duties as a Councillor.
+You may be provided with resources and facilities by the local authority to assist you in carrying out your duties as a councillor.